-• At the command prompt, when you are in the OOMMF root directory, type tclsh oommf.tcl
+• At the command prompt, when you are in the OOMMF root directory, type tclsh app/oommf/oommf.tcl

 (The name of the Tcl shell, rendered here as tclsh, may vary between systems.
 This matter is discussed in Sec.
 2.1.)
-Alternatively, you may launch oommf.tcl using whatever "point and click" interface is provided by your operating system.
+Alternatively, you may launch app/oommf/oommf.tcl using whatever "point and click" interface is provided by your operating system.

 • This will bring up a small window labeled mmLaunch.
-It will come up in background mode, so you will get another prompt in your original window, even before the mm-Launch window appears.
+It will come up in background mode, so you may get another prompt in your original window, even before the mm-Launch window appears.